seriesoftubes/pycollections.js/README.md

 pycollections.js contains class definitions for Dict, DefaultDict, and Counter, stocked with functionality that (mostly) mirrors their collections.py counterparts and exceeds that of the ES6 Map class.

+It has been tested on NodeJS v0.12.7, and the latest Chrome, Firefox, and Safari browsers.

 ----
 # Contents
 - [Dict](#dict)